mookerzhou/cooking_journal/_posts/necessities/2021-07-26-preserved-lemons.md

 ![image](https://user-images.githubusercontent.com/1466845/127083982-19d5c7cc-2773-4fdd-aca6-da64891d52e6.png)

 * Salt all exposed edges of the lemon generously, enough so that you can mostly see salt and not see the lemon flesh itself.
 For an average sized lemon, this usually takes ~1 tablespoon of diamond crystal kosher salt
 * Gently open the lemon and squish it down into your mason jar cut side down.
+Sprinkle some additional kosher salt on top.
 * Repeat cutting and salting and squishing steps with all remaining lemons.
 As you go, you can tamp the lemons in with the bottom of a spatula.
 The goal is to encourage the lemons to produce juice.
 * When done with lemons, place the pickling weight on top and squish some more.
 Wait an hour or so for more lemon juice to develop from salting.
 * IMPORTANT: After waiting an hour, if the lemon juice does not fully cover the lemons and the weight, take the lemons you set aside at the beginning and juice them.
 If you run out of lemon juice to cover the lemons, you can use a 5% salt brine.